alessandrosebastianelli/alessandrosebastianelli.github.io/_teaching/bachelor-fmauro.md

 location: "Benevento, Italy"
 ---

-## Analysis of the correlation between Sentinel-5P data and epidemiological data.
+**Thesis title**: Analysis of the correlation between Sentinel-5P data and epidemiological data.
 Case study: spread of Covid-19 in the Lombardy region

 ### Abstract